Skip to Main Content

 Overview

-Stacey Bass, MD, PhD, is a vascular and interventional radiologist who treats children and adults.
+Stacey Bass, MD, PhD, is a vascular and interventional radiologist who cares for both children and adults.

-Such anomalies are not always painful, but some can be, and they can affect a child’s quality of life in numerous ways.
-“We can diagnose it early and treat it in a minimally invasive fashion that might take just a few sessions to shrink it and offer pain relief,” Dr. Bass says.
+While vascular anomalies aren’t always painful, they can affect a child’s quality of life in many ways.
+“The good news is we can often diagnose them early and treat them using minimally invasive procedures.
+It may take just a few sessions to shrink the anomaly and relieve pain,” Dr. Bass explains.

-She was drawn to interventional radiology because of how it combines her interests in technology, radiology and using her hands.
-“In interventional radiology, we have some of the most advanced tools that allow us access to the body without the need for open surgery.
-The technology available here at Yale allows for innovative, minimally invasive therapies for patients,” she says.
+Dr. Bass was drawn to interventional radiology because it combines her love of technology, imaging, and hands-on care.
+“In this field, we use some of the most advanced tools to access the body and treat conditions without open surgery.
+At Yale, we’re fortunate to have cutting-edge technology to provide innovative therapies for our patients,” she says.

 Clinical Specialties

-Interventional Radiology; Pediatric Interventional Radiology; Non-Invasive Vascular Imaging; Radiology & Biomedical Imaging; Minimally Invasive Surgery
+Interventional Radiology; Pediatric Interventional Radiology; Vascular & Endovascular Surgery; Minimally Invasive Surgery; Non-Invasive Vascular Imaging; Radiology & Biomedical Imaging

 Fact Sheets